jank-lang/jank-lang.org/resources/src/blog/2025-05-02-starting-seamless-interop.md

 overload, jank will choose that and automatically do the conversions for us.

 ## Casting
-Finally, we can explicitly cast a value to another type.
+Finally, I've implemented casting so we can explicitly cast a value to another type.
 This works both as the equivalent of a C++ `static_cast` and also as a way of opting into jank's conversion trait.
 A helpful trick here is to cast in order to disambiguate an overloaded call.
 Let's consider this example.
 Note that I haven't actually built out the error messages for these yet, so it shows as an internal analysis error and the message itself is lacking helpful details.
 It's sufficient for me to know that the right error has been triggered, though.

 <!--
 (cpp/raw "struct bar{ bar(float f){ } bar(size_t s){ } };")